nyxhawk/nyxhawk/README.md

   <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com?font=JetBrains&color=cyan&size=25&center=true&vCenter=true&width=600&height=100&lines=Cybersecurity+student;Learning+at+HEIG-VD;From+Switzerland"></a>
 </p>

-I’m an engineering student in my second year of the IT Bachelor program at [HEIG-VD](https://www.heig-vd.ch/) in Switzerland.
+I’m an engineering student of the IT Bachelor program at [HEIG-VD](https://www.heig-vd.ch/) in Switzerland.
 I’m passionate about cybersecurity, and I’m always excited to learn new technologies and tackle real-world challenges through coding.

 ## About Me